Lundix-IT/spcbridge/README.md

 4. Follow the configuration instructions.

 ## User and Pin codes
-To be able to identify the SPC user by the entered Keypad code you have to select between two methods:
+To be able to identify the SPC user by the entered Keypad code (or user code in automaion actions) you have to select between two methods:

 #### Method 1 - Include the SPC User ID in the Keypad Code
 Enter the SPC user's ID followed by their PIN code.
 For example: